DrChristophFH/world-forge/wiki/history/events/Operation-Wisp.md

 Countless other scout ships with false papers and plans were simultaneously sent out in all directions from almost all major ports and also some secret military ports.
 Some of them even had direct orders to be captured by ships of other kingdoms, including the Eastern Empire.
 The crew of these ships consisted of trained and battle-tested commando soldiers who specialized in escaping from enemy captivity.

-Passing the Keel Pass turned out to be far more difficult than initially thought.
-Due to the centuries-long irrelevance of the Keel Pass, there were no proper sea charts that provided information about the murderous underwater rock formations.
+Passing the Kielpass turned out to be far more difficult than initially thought.
+Due to the centuries-long irrelevance of the Kielpass, there were no proper sea charts that provided information about the murderous underwater rock formations.
 Only a handful of locals who fished in this region could provide fragments of the necessary information, which often turned out to be wrong.

-What was not known, however, was that the rock formations of the Keel Pass changed over time.
+What was not known, however, was that the rock formations of the Kielpass changed over time.
 This was not noticed during the reconnaissance trips, which would have devastating consequences for the invasion fleet.
-These changes were also unknown to the locals, as the corruption of the Land of Abominations had displaced the natural ice region that resided north of the Keel Pass before the Dimensional Convergence in 173 BB.
-Only in recent decades had this ice settled again, ensuring that the natural movement of the Keel Pass over the seasons occured again.
+These changes were also unknown to the locals, as the corruption of the Land of Abominations had displaced the natural ice region that resided north of the Kielpass before the Dimensional Convergence in 173 BB.
+Only in recent decades had this ice settled again, ensuring that the natural movement of the Kielpass over the seasons occured again.
 The massive deviation from the prepared sea charts for the invasion is also due to the much longer storm season in the year 458 AB, which delayed the departure by almost two months.
 In addition to the changed rock formations, there were also icebergs, both above and under water and the like.

 ### Invasion Fleet